Jabolol/blog/posts/typescript.md

 abstract: An easy explanation of TypeScript's more advanced concepts
 ---

+## Introduction

+TypeScript is a humongous improvement over JavaScript.
+Without even using complex types, developers can make use of its `type-safety`, removing virtually all `TypeErrors`.

+Even though primitive types such as `number`, `string` or the newer `symbol` combined with unions `|` and intersections `&`, and assertions with `as` and `satisfies` can be more than enough for a project, it can be challenging to satisfy more specific constraints with these basic types.
+This is where more advanced types come into play.

 ## Keyof type operator

 The `keyof` type operator takes an object type and produces a string or numeric